what is a wet signature what is a wet signature

 Foremost, wet signatures excel in their perceivable authenticity and wide legal acceptance.
 Adding a signature manually allows anyone to verify the signer’s presence at the generating document.
 However, they pose setbacks in terms of document storage, convenience, and costs affiliated with printing and distribution.

-Digital signatures, on the other hand, simply the endorsement process.
+Digital signatures, on the other hand, are simply the endorsement process.
 They garner rapid turnarounds, cost savings, and increased efficiency, all significant perks of digitization.
 Furthermore, advanced digital signatures offer a more robust level of security, as they use encryption technologies to verify the signer’s identity and ensure the documents haven’t been tampered with post-signing.
 However, they bring along their share of challenges.
-These include technical issues, requirement of certain hardware or software, and the ongoing dispute on their legal validity in certain regions or cases.
+These include technical issues, the requirement of certain hardware or software, and the ongoing dispute on their legal validity in certain regions or cases.

 In summation, while wet signatures persist in their legacy, the surge of digital signatures presents a compelling alternative, reverberating the dynamic transformations in the legal and contract management landscape.